compressmodels/compressmodels.github.io/_posts/2025-06-06-realtime-fraud-detection.md

 #### Model Training

-The critical item for fraud detection classification model is to achieve sufficiently high recall.
-For each model we choose the maximal precision that we can get while achieving a minimal recall of 75% on our validation set.
-We do this because the cost of missing a fraudulent transaction is higher than the cost of incorrectly labeling a safe transaction as fraudulent.
+The exact balance of acceptable false positives versus acceptable false negatives is up to a business.
+Both missing a fraudulent transaction and incorrectly labeling a safe transaction as fraudulent are expensive, but in a system where manual review occurs if a model predicts fraud, missing a fraudulent transaction (a false negative) is far more expensive.
+One reasonable approach is to threshold recall at a threshold (for this example: 75%), and choose the model with the best precision, where that recall is exceeded.

-We achieve the following precision and recall for our various model architectures (on a withheld test set):
+With this approach, we achieve the following precision and recall for our various model architectures (on a withheld test set):

 |    | Architecture   |   Precision |   Recall |
 |---:|:---------------|------------:|---------:|